SourishM15/polygon/README.md

-A small project written by me and a friend which involves drawing a triangle using some rust and java code(XS Developer tools needs to be downloaded for the project to run)
+A small project written by me and friend that involves drawing a triangle using some Rust and java code(XS Developer tools need to be downloaded for the project to run)